skorotkiewicz/react-byte-avatar/README.md

 # react-byte-avatar

-> Simple React component to display a uniq avatar from user name.
+> Simple React component to display a unique avatar from user name.

 Inspired from this HN post: https://news.ycombinator.com/item?id=30668137